BMO Centre Expansion

 How is this project funded?

-The expanded BMO Convention Centre is funded through equal shares from the Government of Canada, Government of Alberta and The City of Calgary via the Community Revitalization Levy (CRL).
+The expanded BMO Centre is funded through equal contributions by the Government of Canada, the Government of Alberta and The City of Calgary via the Community Revitalization Levy (CRL).

 What is a Community Revitalization Levy (CRL)?